elaifamouez/alx-low_level_programming/README.md

 0x1A.
 C - Hash tables -- Working with HashTable Data Structure and Hash functions.

-0x0D.
-SQL - Introduction -- Working with Mysql Database and Sql query.
+0x1C.
+C - Makefiles -- Working with MakeFiles and Rules.